MathysGoncalves/Peaceland/README.md

 Peaceland is a blessed country, led by an affable and clear-sighted ruler.
 He takes great pride in its effort to bring peace, happiness, and harmony to all its citizens.
 To do so, they heavily rely on their peacemakers.
 A governmental agency dedicated to make peace around the country.
 To reach their ambition, they bring assistance to any agitated person and help them to recover peace.
-More generally they help citizen to stay in line with their country harmonious goal To help its peacemakers squads, Peaceland engineers have created a working autonomous drone called peacewatcher.
+More generally they help citizen to stay in line with their country harmonious goal.
+To help its peacemakers squads, Peaceland engineers have created a working autonomous drone called peacewatcher.
 They need you to create the program that will receive and manage peacewatchers’s data.

 This program must :